cadet/CADET-Semi-Analytic/README.md

 ## Using CADET-semi-analytic

-CADET-semi-analytic uses the same file format [CADET](https://github.com/modsim/cadet) does.
+CADET-semi-analytic uses the [CADET file format](https://cadet.github.io/master/interface/index.html).
 However, it is limited to one component and linear isotherms.
-Example models taken from S. Qamar et al. (2014) "Analytical solutions and moment analysis of general rate model for linear liquid chromatography" (Chemical Engineering Science, 107, 192–205, doi: [10.1016/j.ces.2013.12.019](http://dx.doi.org/10.1016/j.ces.2013.12.019)) are provided in the folder `examples`.
+Example can be found in [CADET-Verification](https://github.com/cadet/CADET-Verification).

-Suppose your model is contained in the HDF5 file `model.h5`, then you can do the following things:
+Suppose your model is contained in the HDF5 file `model.h5`, then you can compute the chromatogram via the command

-* Compute the chromatogram via

   ```
 	casema-cli.exe model.h5 -o chromatogram.csv -e 1e-100 -p 250 -P 20 -t 4
   ```